 But with Climate Crisis things are changing.
 Flowers blooming in different months; changing weather patterns; more extreme weather conditions.

 As Christians we need to be mindful of God’s Creation, and care for our wonderful world.

-So please also look out for anything special that you see — something which makes you pause, appreciate, and inspires you to take action to care even more for our world.
+So please enjoy our photos, and let them inspire you to look for beauty and wonder yourself as you walk through our world — to look for special things, which make you pause, appreciate, and inspires you to take action to care even more for our world.

 Sure, there will be times of bleakness, sadness and loss.
 But remember that “this too will pass” — and, just as Winter turns to Spring, that hope, happiness and joy will return.